Adnuntius/ios_sdk/README.md

 # Adnuntius iOS SDK

-Adnuntius iOS SDK is an ios sdk which allows business partner to embed Adnuntius ads in thier native mobile applications.
+Adnuntius iOS SDK is an ios sdk which allows business partners to embed Adnuntius ads in their native ios applications.

 # Building